 Employment is also at a record high, with 1 in 4 people being employed in the public sector.
 Successful education is also high on the list in Glasgow, with half the working-age population with an A level or higher, making Glasgow an appealing place for families.

 Once an overlooked industrial hub, Glasgow is now one of the UK’s hippest expat destinations.
 The buzzing city centre is crammed with architectural gems showcasing Glasgow’s heritage, while the modern River Clyde area looks to the future.
 The city’s big student population and friendly locals make Glasgow a great place to live, with excellent dining, shopping, and partying.

 Glasgow’s West End neighbourhood is popular with students and young professionals alike, while in the centre you’ll find a mix of modern and traditional homes.
 More affordable is the up-and-coming Queen’s Park area, just south of the centre.
 Dennistoun in the East End of the city has recently been voted one of the coolest neighbourhoods in the world according to TimeOut.

-Although Scotland’s largest urban city, Glasgow also has Scotland’s First National Park, Loch Lomond, right on its doorstep.
+While it's Scotland’s largest urban area, Glasgow also has Scotland’s first national park, Loch Lomond, right on its doorstep.
 This perfect combination of inner-city living and picturesque Scottish landscapes makes it a hugely enjoyable and rewarding place to live.